NASTP-ce/vllm-deployment/README.md

   --gpu-memory-utilization 0.9
 ```

-This will start the inference API at:
+The API will be available at:

 ```
 http://127.0.0.1:8000/v1